ryanhau94/Data-Science/Data Base/db/README.md

 - results.db

 The results database contains:
 - People table - quiz participants (name, location, points, team, etc.), total a thousand-ish.
-This table is generated using Mockaroo or you can generate it through _quizresults.sql_.
+This table is generated using Mockaroo or you can generate it through _quizresults.sql_
 - States table - US states and census regions (from US Census website)